likvid-bank/likvid-cloudfoundation/foundations/likvid-prod-alz/README.md

 - It paves your way to adopting GitOps from the get go.
 - It prepares your landing zones setup for scale.

-There remain open questions that are not covered by only using this module:
+The remaining open questions that are not covered by only using this module are:

 - How can I store the terraform state of this module?
 - How can I restrict access to the terraform state file to specific users?